Does Williams Companies (WMB) Pay a Dividend? (2026)

 The bottom line on the WMB dividend

-Williams Companies (WMB) pays an approximate ~3%, annualized rate near $2.10/share dividend, so it offers some income but is held mostly for total return, not yield.
+Williams Companies (WMB) pays about 2.94%, or roughly $2.10 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the WMB guide.
 Walnut can show how WMB fits your real portfolio.
 It is not an investment adviser.

 FAQ